Babson Trading Competition

 The competition is open to all current undergraduate and graduate students at Babson, Wellesley, and Olin Colleges.
 No trading experience is necessary.
 Please invite your classmates!

 You need to install the version of the Excel RTD links that matches your Excel version, not your operating system.
 Please read the installation instructions for more information.
-The RIT software requires a Windows operating system or a Windows emulator.
-(Babson graduate students can obtain a free copy of VMWare software from ITSD.)
 There will be computers available during the competition on a first-come first-serve basis for those without a Windows-based laptop.

 Once you have installed the software, I recommend reading the client software feature guide and watching this video: